 In my eyes, it hasn’t been a very good year for music so far.
 Plague, Vader, Ulcerate and Temple of Void have proven the death metal highlights so far.
 Read more about them further down in the article.

-If you’re looking for some Swedish death metal with U.S. tendencies, my band Desolator is releasing its sophomore full-length “Sermon of Apathy” on 4th September.
-It will be out on Black Lion Records.
+If you’re looking for some Swedish death metal with U.S. tendencies, my band Desolator released its sophomore full-length “Sermon of Apathy” on 4th September.
+It’s out on Black Lion Records.
 Hit it up on Bandcamp or Spotify, or just sample the opening track “Portal Tomb” below.

 Odious Mortem – Synesthesia (17 January, United States)